dimosthe/proxy-build/README.md

 8) There is an issue with the synced folder.
 The content is lost after deploying the VM so we need to clone the ``Squid-dashboard`` application again

 	sudo -u proxyvnf -s
-	# generate ssh keys and add the public key to your git profile
+	# [Generate SSH keys](https://help.github.com/articles/generating-ssh-keys/) and add the public key to your git profile
 	cd /home/proxyvnf/dashboard
 	git clone git@github.com:dimosthe/Squid-dashboard.git
 	cd Squid-dashboard